arith-lang/proto-impl/docs/getting-started/tutorial.md

 The simplest expressions are simply values, which the interpreter will evaluate to the values themselves.
 You can do the same thing with numbers: try typing `21` into the REPL.
 Again, it should echo the number right back to you, just like it did with strings of text.

 Now type `#t`.
 What does it print back to you?
-I'll talk more about this value later in the tutorial.
+You'll learn more about this value later in the tutorial.

-### The Read-Eval-Print Loop

-REPL is an acronym for "Read-Eval-Print Loop," which describes exactly what it does:

-1. It reads the input you give it as Arith code
-2. It evaluates the expression you've just typed
-3. It prints the value your code produces on the screen
-4. It does this forever, looping until you decide to close the program.

-You can't (or at least shouldn't) write a long program in your REPL, but it's a fantastic tool for trying out little snippets like what we're doing here.

 ### Errors

 Now try typing just Hello at the prompt, without quotation marks.

-As you probably guessed based on the heading for this section, this will generate an error:
+As you probably guessed based on the heading for this section, this will generate an error like this:

 ```
 ArithReferenceError: Reference error: Symbol Hello is not defined at (1:0)